rhdunn/cmudict-tools/README.md

 | `word`     | Select the word field of the dictionary. |
 | `@KEY`     | Select `KEY` from the metadata section of the dictionary. |
 | `A|B`      | Select the value of `A` if present, or `B` if not, where `A` and `B` are `SELCTOR` values themselves. |

+For the `diff` and `merge` commands, merge conflict markers are processed in the `DICTIONARY` file to diff or merge against.

 ### Example: Porter Stemmer